phoneix116/Movie-Reccomendation-Website/README.md

 └── activity_log_*.log           # Activity logs
 ```

+> **Note:** Cache files (`df_cache.pkl` and `indices_cache.pkl`) will be generated automatically when you run the application for the first time.
+These files significantly improve startup time on subsequent runs and should not be committed to version control.

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.